 Bully Busters and Sugar Shockers Assemblies

-It's All About Kids is proud to partner with the Tulsa Drillers and Tulsa Roughnecks to bring Bully Busters and Sugar Shockers to your school!
+It's All About Kids is proud to partner with the Tulsa Drillers to bring Bully Busters and Sugar Shockers to your school!
 The hour long assemblies provide schools with a fun and interactive way to address bullying and promote healthy lifestyles.
-The Bully Busters assembly is for kindergarten, first, and second grade students.
-The Sugar Shockers assembly is for third, fourth, and fifth grade students.
+The Bully Busters assembly is for K-2nd grade students.
+The Sugar Shockers assembly is for 3rd-5th grade students.
 The assemblies will take place in your school’s gymnasium.
 There will be lots of music, moving, and fun, so you don’t want to miss out on this exciting opportunity for your school!
-Please contact Ashley Barnett for Bully Busters and Lindsey Clark for Sugar Shockers.
+Please contact Ashley Barnett for Bully Busters and Melissa Horn-Speck for Sugar Shockers.

 Professional Development for Schools

-If you are looking for Professional Development ideas for your school here are a few It’s All About Kids can provide: Teambuilding, Nutrition, School Health Index, Action Based Learning Lab, Whole School, Whole Community, Whole Child Model, CATCH Kids Club/CATCH In School, or Asthma Management.
-Professional development typically takes 3-4 hours.
+If you are looking for Professional Development ideas for your school here are a few It’s All About Kids can provide: Whole School, Whole Community, Whole Child Model, Understanding Nutrition and How It Effects Learning, Classroom Cohesion, Action Based Learning (ABL), or Incorporating Fitness into the Classroom.
+For a complete list visit our Schools Page.
+Professional development typically takes 2-3 hours.
 Please complete a Professional Development Request Form.

 IAK Blender Bike